Desour/dslib/README.md

 * `dslib:mmodules`: An api to `dslib.mrequire()` (works almost like `require()`) and register modules.
+* `dslib:rotnum`: Helpers to make working with 90° rotations easy, ie. for facedir.
 * `dslib:raw_buffer`: TODO, experimental
 * `dslib:endian_helpers`: Functions for converting numbers between native, little and big endian-ness.